-Following the grassroots logic, the German electricity system became 100% renewable by 2030 (Bündnis 90/Die Grünen, 2016).
-Without a short-term focus on costs, but with genuine engagement by citizens to avoid the climate crisis, Germany carried out a renewable generation revolution, reconfiguring the electricity system from the bottom up between 2020 and 2030.
+Following the grassroots logic, the German electricity system became 100% renewable by 2030 (Bündnis 90/Die Grünen, 2016b).
+Without a short-term focus on costs, but with genuine engagement by citizens, Germany carried out a renewable generation revolution, reconfiguring the electricity system from the bottom up between 2020 and 2030.
 The transformation was driven by an ambitious expansion of small-scale decentralised intermittent renewables and doubled efforts on energy efficiency.
 The main balancing mechanism for the grid was repurposing gas infrastructure for renewable gas from utilising intermittent supply peaks for power to gas, as well as decentralised batteries for short-term storage.
-The German government enacted robust phase-out policies including a national floor price on carbon emissions (starting at €40 per ton CO2 (Bündnis 90/Die Grünen, 2019c)) and bans on the sales of polluting technologies, including internal combustion engine cars from 2030 and new oil boilers from 2021 (Bündnis 90/Die Grünen, 2018) to create space for the emerging system.
+The German government enacted robust phase-out policies including a national minimal price on carbon emissions and bans on the sales of polluting technologies including internal combustion engine cars and oil boilers to create space for the emerging system.
 Regional capacity markets ensured a decentralised character of the generation system fitting for each region, with minimum necessary grid expansion.

-A new subsidy scheme that was based on a feed-in tariff and the absolute priority of renewables in the grid had led to fast expansion of intermittent renewables, namely solar PV and on-shore wind, to a large extent owned by citizen energy cooperatives and communal utilities (Bündnis 90/Die Grünen, 2016).
-As a result, individual house owners, farmers and small businesses created and owned a highly decentralised electricity system that emphasised small-scale renewables, such as roof-top PV, and self-consumption (supported by small-scale batteries).
+A new subsidy scheme that was based on a feed-in tariff and the absolute priority of renewables in the grid had led to fast expansion of intermittent renewables, namely solar PV and on-shore wind, to a large extent owned by citizen energy cooperatives and communal utilities (Bündnis 90/Die Grünen, 2016b).
+As a result, individual house owners, farmers and small businesses created and owned a highly decentralised electricity system that emphasised small-scale renewables, such as roof-top PV, and self-consumption.
 However, there was little expansion of dispatchable renewables, especially biomass and hydropower, because Germany lacked the sustainable resource potential for both of these technologies.
 Consequently, there was need for inter-regional trade especially within the grid infrastructure that was modestly expanded along the lines of TSO planning to ensure security of supply with renewables sources from elsewhere when local generation was insufficient.
-Trade with neighbouring countries was minimised to the level required by the European Union and restricted to renewable electricity only (Bündnis 90/Die Grünen, 2013).
+Trade with neighbouring countries was minimised to the minimum level required by the European Union and restricted to renewable electricity only (Bündnis 90/Die Grünen, 2013).